 Saint Cirq Lapopie, France – I think so much of France gets overlooked because of the major hotspots located throughout the country.
 This is yet another southwest France town that deserves some attention.
 Unlike Cordes sur Ciel, Saint Cirq Lapopie is well-visited.
 There are bus tours that pass through here so while it might not be the most hidden gem in Europe, it does deserve to be on this list as it’s still fairly undiscovered.
 And it is CHARMING, filled with many little alleyways and a beautiful view.
 If you have the chance to visit during Bastille Day, you will quickly discover why it’s been added to this list!

-*Tip: Use this town as a base for exploring other small villages in southwest France.
+Tip: Use this town as a base for exploring other small villages in southwest France.
+And if you think this village and Cordes sur Ciel mentioned above look cute, you should see our other 3 favorite villages: 5 Southwest France Villages You’ve Never Heard Of.

 Monsaraz, Portugal – Pronounced “mon-sa-raj”, this is yet another village in Alentejo.
 Monsaraz is one not to be missed and is filled with little alleyways, cobblestone streets and white washed buildings.
 You’ll find that you can visit this beautiful place in a few hours, making it the perfect road trip stop.